 When I create something new my heart is fueled for making more.
 My inspirations are everywhere, I literally cannot stop envisioning how to make more beauty, because beauty is never enough in this world.
 I embrace every opportunity to recreate a vision and turn it into a piece of art that will last forever.

 Flowers have always been my source for happiness and creative inspiration.
 My very first memories of my childhood, I remember making flowers.
 I was born and raised in Bulgaria.
 A small European country on the Bolkanies, where most products were handmade.
 Flowers were an important gift and a token of appreciation on every holiday, especially Mother’s Day, which is March 8th, International Women’s Day.
 Men would line up early in the morning of March 8th in front of these beautiful flower shops, where Fragrant Hyacinth, Tulips and Roses would adorn the tiny tables of the polite florists in the flower markets.
-In kindergarten, our creative teacher helped us make a card for our Mom’s, I can see it in my mind’s eye.
+In kindergarten, our creative teacher helped us make a card for our Moms, I can still see it in my mind’s eye.
 It was a cutout of the number “8” (March 8th) and we glued paper flowers on it, but first we shaped them with a pencil, pushed down in the center while holding it in our tiny hands.
 I remember that single moment when the petals magically lifted up and lined up in a 3D shape, the center – a perfect embossed circle!
 I didn’t know it then, but I do know now – I was bound to have flowers in my life always and always.

 I’ve made flowers from materials like fabric, foil, leather, foam, shells, even from cigarettes, yes, my Dad’s cigarettes made a perfect white flower with beautiful foamy stamens.
 I’ve used other unconventional materials but crepe paper was the ultimate match for my inner need to express my artistic vision of my flowers’ obsession.